-- Should the City require 2 canopy trees planted in the ROW for one- and two-unit residential developments? - If yes, there needs to be an enforcement process (indicate during platting process or at time of building permit) - If no, delete (E)(1) - Should the City require a minimum number of trees per street frontage or minimum number of shrubs per square footage of new construction for multifamily residential and all nonresidential developments? - If yes, there needs to be a mechanism in place if the minimum number cannot be met (see proposed (E)(3) alternative compliance) - If no, remove or reduce the minimums in (E)(2) - Should the City require parking lots to be landscaped with trees, shrubs, and ground cover plants, including islands (if required)? - \circ If yes, keep (F) in code, or consider reducing the amount required - o If no, delete (F) - Should the City require that no more than 30% of required trees are of the same species? - If yes, keep (H) in code - o If no, remove requirement and add language to encourage plant diversity - Should the City require specific sizes of plants? - If yes, keep (J) in code - If no, delete (J) - Should the City require plant materials to be planted before issuing a certificate of occupancy? - If yes, keep (L) in code - If no, delete (L) - Should the City collect a landscape security deposit before a building permit is issued? - If yes, keep (N) in code - If no, delete (N)
+- Should the City require 2 canopy trees planted in the ROW for one- and two-unit residential developments?
+Or alternatively allow trees to be planted in front yard? - If yes, enforce through issuance of Certificate of Occupancy - If no, delete/modify (E)(1) - Should the City require a minimum number of trees per street frontage or minimum number of shrubs per square footage of new construction for multifamily residential and all nonresidential developments?
+Or make the requirements based on square footage of new construction across the board? - If yes, there needs to be a mechanism in place if the minimum number cannot be met (see proposed (E)(3) alternative compliance) - If no, remove or reduce the minimums in (E)(2) - Should the City require parking lots to be landscaped with trees, shrubs, and ground cover plants, including islands (if required)? - If yes, keep (F) in code, or consider reducing the amount required or possibly exempt the C-1 CBD District - o If no, delete (F) or refer to parking lot landscaping elsewhere in the code - Should the City require that no more than 30% of required trees are of the same species? - If yes, keep (H) in code or increase to 50% - o If no, remove requirement and add language to encourage plant diversity - Should the City require specific sizes of plants? - o If yes, keep (J) in code - If no, delete (J) - Should the City require plant materials to be planted before issuing a certificate of occupancy? - o If yes, keep (L) in code - If no, delete (L) - Should the City collect a landscape security deposit before a building permit is issued? - o If yes, keep (N) in code - If no, delete (N)